sensor-dream/APIVOF/guidelines/list-info/y-packs-in-system-fedora-34.md

 <summary>yelp-xsl</summary>

 ```
-Из репозитор : anaconda
+From repo     : anaconda
-Краткое опис : XSL stylesheets for the yelp help browser
+Short desc    : XSL stylesheets for the yelp help browser
 URL          : https://download.gnome.org/sources/yelp-xsl
-Лицензия     : LGPLv2+ and GPLv2+
+License      : LGPLv2+ and GPLv2+
-Описание     : This package contains XSL stylesheets that are used by the yelp help browser.
+Descript     : This package contains XSL stylesheets that are used by the yelp help browser.
 ```

 </details>